How many times has someone told you you can’t eat healthy on a budget?

 The thing is, that’s not what healthy eating has to be.
 You can thrive on a diet of dry goods and frozen foods, without breaking the bank.
 All it takes is a bit of knowledge, creativity, and patience.

-Here’s my top tips for how to eat healthy on a budget.
+Here are my top tips for how to eat healthy on a budget.

 I’m sure I’m not the first person to tell you to eat your vegetables.

 If you want to save money on your weekly produce haul and eat healthy on a budget, the best thing you can do is buy what’s in season.
 As much as I love strawberries, I would never spend $7 on them in the middle of the winter.
 I just…can’t

 When produce is in season, there’s a higher supply of it, which translates to lower prices for you, making it easier to stick to your budget.
 You’ll often see huge markdowns on produce when it’s in season because there just so much of it to sell.

 You can still have a bit of variety in your diet, just maybe not pomegranates-in-the-springtime kind of variety.

 What’s in season will depend on where you are in the world, but here’s a quick general list of what to buy, when:

 - Spring – Avocado, strawberries, asparagus, collards, rhubarb, mango, pineapple, carrots, artichokes

 - Summer – Blackberries, blueberries, raspberries, plums, peaches, tomatoes, cucumber, zucchini, broccoli, nectarines, green beans, kale